 Free WiFi throughout, Wellington boots, drinks and snack larder.
 In rooms: TV, Smeg or Nespresso coffee machines and kettle, 100 acre or Diptyque bath products, free bottled water and home-made biscuits.

 The spacious Junior Suite is in the original part of the house and has an impressive roll-top bath tub.
 Book a Hot Tub Suite for its private, alfresco tub.
 When in Bath…

 The outdoor pool sits by the spa and is heated to an ahhhh-inducing 28°C.

 Book in for holistic Ila treatments: glow-giving facials, detoxifying body scrubs, bespoke massages and relaxing reflexology sessions.
-There are two treatment rooms, a sauna, a steam room and a hydrotherapy pool that looks out over the heated outdoor pool and gardens.
+There are three treatment rooms, a sauna, a steam room and a hydrotherapy pool that looks out over the heated outdoor pool and gardens.

 Bring your most fetching swimwear and outdoor gear suitable for genteel countryside rambles.

 Common areas (the bar, restaurant and meeting rooms) are on the ground floor, along with some of the guest rooms – but they’re not specifically adapted for wheelchair users.

 Pets are welcome in all rooms for £25 a night.
 A dog bed, food bowls and a box full of treats will be waiting for your canine companion.
 When booking, please reach out to Smith24 to let them know you'll be bringing your dog.
 See more pet-friendly hotels in Bath.

 All ages are welcome.
 Highchairs are available in the restaurant and there are 20 acres of gardens with croquet and other outdoor games available.
 Extra beds can be added to suites and local babysitters can be arranged on request.